BrentGrammer/PROGNOTES/Testing/TDD.md

 # Test Driven Development

+- Writing tests and production code is interleaved so that through an iterative process, the design of the code **emerges** between the interaction of writing tests and source code concurrently.

 ### TDD Rules, the 3 laws

 1. Write no production code until first writing a failing unit test.